 The last piece of the puzzle that makes this band unique was finding Brianna Eckenrod.
 Brianna sang Christina Aguilera’s, "Beautiful" at the 2014 PBE Variety Show, which proved she had the chops to join the band.
 Normally soft-spoken, Brianna channels another era in time--a throwback to the 1920’s--when she sings.
 Her first gig was at the Blackthorn Pub on Valentine’s Day of 2015.
 The more Brianna continues to develop her confidence and gain experience, the more the audience is enamored by her.

 In 2017, the band released a video for the original song "Girly Girl," filmed and produced by Evers Pund.
 Soon after, they formally changed their name to The Go Heads.
 The band can often be seen performing at events around San Diego, including Beachfest, Taste of North PB, and the PB Sip 'n' Stroll.
-The Go Heads can be hired for public and private events by contacting the band manager, Dave Sandler The Go Heads are currently recording their first CD, which is now available on BandCamp.
+The Go Heads can be hired for public and private events by contacting the band manager, Dave Sandler The Go Heads have their first EP available on BandCamp.